-- The subject property is guided by the Comprehensive Plan for Low-Density Residential (LR) - land uses, which generally allows one- and two-family homes up to eight dwelling units per acre. - The proposed LDR-2 District was established to facilitate development consistent with the LR - 49 designation by providing: - "an environment of one-family dwellings on small lots, two-family and townhouse dwellings, - along with related uses such as public services and utilities that serve the residents in the district. - 52 The district is established to recognize existing areas with concentrations of two-family and - townhouse dwellings, and for application to areas guided for redevelopment at densities up to 8 - units per acre or with a greater diversity of housing types."
-City Code §1004.09 - 55 The LDR-1 and LDR-2 districts were created as the two zoning districts that are compatible with - the LR designation in the Comprehensive Plan, so Planning Division staff finds the proposed - rezoning to be consistent with this guidance of the Comprehensive Plan.
-Further, because the - requested LDR-2 rezoning would facilitate smaller lots that would naturally constrain the size of - homes that can be built on them, they would be consistent with the spirit and intent of the Comprehensive Plan and the LDR-2 zoning district to increase the diversity of housing types and - sizes available in the community.
-The increased density of the proposed LDR-2 lots compared to - the HDR-1 district to the west can also be viewed as a reasonable way to transition from the - higher-density apartment building to the single-family neighborhood to the north and east of the - property.
-Lastly, as the City Council is preliminarily identifying its priorities for 2019 2020, - this type of housing has been called out as a priority.
-While this priority has not been finalized, it - is of staff's opinion this factor should be considered.
-For these reasons, Planning Division staff - finds that the requested rezoning is an appropriate application of the LDR-2 district, and - recommends its approval.
+The subject property is guided by the Comprehensive Plan for Low-Density Residential (LR)

+The proposed LDR-2 District was established to facilitate development consistent with the LR designation by providing:

+"an environment of one-family dwellings on small lots, two-family and townhouse dwellings, along with related uses such as public services and utilities that serve the residents in the district.

+The district is established to recognize existing areas with concentrations of two-family and townhouse dwellings, and for application to areas guided for redevelopment at densities up to 8 units per acre or with a greater diversity of housing types."
+City Code §1004.09

+The LDR-1 and LDR-2 districts were created as the two zoning districts that are compatible with 55 the LR designation in the Comprehensive Plan, so Planning Division staff finds the proposed 56 rezoning to be consistent with this guidance of the Comprehensive Plan.
+Further, because the 57 requested LDR-2 rezoning would facilitate smaller lots that would naturally constrain the size of 58 homes that can be built on them, they would be consistent with the spirit and intent of the 59 Comprehensive Plan and the LDR-2 zoning district to increase the diversity of housing types and 60 sizes available in the community.
+The increased density of the proposed LDR-2 lots compared to 61 the HDR-1 district to the west can also be viewed as a reasonable way to transition from the higher-density apartment building to the single-family neighborhood to the north and east of the 63 property.
+Lastly, as the City Council is preliminarily identifying its priorities for 2019 - 2020, 64 this type of housing has been called out as a priority.
+While this priority has not been finalized, it 65 is of staff's opinion this factor should be considered.
+For these reasons, Planning Division staff 66 finds that the requested rezoning is an appropriate application of the LDR-2 district, and 67 recommends its approval.
+68

-69 PLAT ANALYSIS
+PLAT ANALYSIS

-- 70 Roseville's Development Review Committee (DRC) met on April 11, and April 18, 2019, to - review the proposed subdivision plans.
-Below are the comments based on the DRC's review of the application. - 73 Proposed Lots - The widths and parcel areas of the proposed lots are as follows.
+Roseville's Development Review Committee (DRC) met on April 11, and April 18, 2019, to review the proposed subdivision plans.
+Below are the comments based on the DRC's review of

+72 the application.

+73 Proposed Lots

+The widths and parcel areas of the proposed lots are as follows.

 Minimum LDR-2 Standard Proposed Lots

 Width 30 ft.
-33.25 ft 35.00 ft
+33.25 ft. - 35.00 ft

 Area 4,800 sq. ft.
 6,001 sq. ft. - 6,317 sq. ft.

+75 The proposed lots exceed the minimum requirements in all respects.

+76 Easements

-- 75 The proposed lots exceed the minimum requirements in all respects. - 76 Easements - 77 The drainage and utility easements shown at the margins of the site meet or exceed the - requirements established in §1103.03 of the Subdivision Code.
-Because the storm water - management plan for the proposed development would avoid drainage paths between the - residential structures, however, the City Engineer has recommended the elimination of the - drainage and utility easements shown on the internal lot boundaries.
+The drainage and utility easements shown at the margins of the site meet or exceed the requirements established in §1103.03 of the Subdivision Code.
+Because the storm water management plan for the proposed development would avoid drainage paths between the drainage and utility easements shown on the internal lot boundaries.